TheGentlemanOctopus/oracle/README.md

 ### Simulate a scene

-For those wishing to develop patterns that don't have access to hardware, you can simulate scenes with the opc gl_server.
+For those wishing to develop patterns that don't have access to hardware, you can simulate scenes with

 `$ python main.py sim PATH_TO_SCENE`

+This launches an instance of `gl_server` with the appropriate led cloud and begins pattern generation and communication.

 ### File structure